-Having carefully considered alternatives within the ongoing strategic process announced in September 2022, and having raised capital expected to fund the Company through calendar year 2024, the Company has elected to prioritize its LEVEL trial (Phase 3 testing of oral levosimendan), ahead of imatinib.
-Activity to initiate the LEVEL trial continued in the fourth quarter of 2023, and site qualification, selection, and initiation processes are ongoing, the Company having received U.S. Food and Drug Administration ("FDA") input into the oral levosimendan protocol and clinical development program in the third quarter of 2023.
-The Company began initiating sites in the fourth quarter of 2023 and commenced enrolling patients early in 2024.
-Additional funding will be needed to complete the LEVEL trial, which includes an open label extension phase following the completion of the randomized phase.
-The Company will complete efficacy and safety analyses of levosimendan versus placebo at the end of the randomized treatment phase, but many patients will continue to be treated under the protocol on open label levosimendan, beyond the completion of these analyses.
-Supporting this strategic decision to prioritize levosimendan development and commence Phase 3 trial work were two U.S. Patents issued in March and July 2023, covering the use of IV and oral levosimendan in patients with PH-HFpEF.
-These patents are the second and third levosimendan patents granted to us since the start of 2022.
+Having raised capital expected to fund the Company through the end of calendar year 2027, the Company plans to accelerate its Phase 3 program.
+Site selection and initiation processes, and enrollment of participants, are ongoing in the Phase 3 LEVEL study, the Company having received U.S. Food and Drug Administration ("FDA") input into this oral levosimendan protocol and clinical development program in the third quarter of 2023.
+The Company began initiating LEVEL sites in the fourth quarter of 2023 and continues to enroll patients.
+The Company also plans an open label extension phase following the completion of the randomized phase.
+The Company will complete efficacy and safety analyses of levosimendan versus placebo at the end of the randomized treatment phase, but many patients will continue, beyond the completion of these statistical analyses, to be treated under the protocol on open label levosimendan, allowing for additional weeks of safety observation that will contribute to the overall body of safety data on oral levosimendan.
+With the net proceeds of the 2024 Private Placement, the Company also expects to fund the initiation of a second Phase 3 study planned for 2025.

+The Company has two U.S. Patents issued in March and July 2023, covering the use of IV and oral levosimendan in patients with PH-HFpEF.
 An additional new patent was issued in early 2024 which provides protections covering all therapeutic doses of all three formulations of the product in patients with PH-HFpEF.
 Given our prioritization of the Phase 3 testing of levosimendan, we have suspended plans to launch an imatinib Phase 3 trial.

-Pending the outcome of our ongoing strategic process, the key elements of our business strategy are outlined below.
+The key elements of our business strategy are outlined below.

-Efficiently conduct clinical development to establish clinical proof of principle in new indications, refine formulation, and commence Phase 3 testing of our current product candidates.
+Efficiently conduct clinical development to establish clinical proof of principle in new indications, refine dosage levels and dosing strategies, conduct other required clinical and nonclinical testing as FDA and other regulators may require, and continue Phase 3 testing of oral levosimendan, as our prioritized product candidate.